Sorry, no posts matched your criteria.

 • Pipe wrench or adjustable pliers

-• Hacksaw (for trimming drainpipes if wished)
+• Hacksaw (for trimming drainpipes if needed)

 • Bucket & towels

-• Electrical cord package (unless pre-stressed out)
+• Electrical cord kit (unless pre-wired)

 • Wire connectors & electrical tape